대수다양체

 Proposition 15 The Godement resolution \(\mathcal{G}^\bullet(\mathcal{F})\) is a flasque resolution of \(\mathcal{F}\).

-The most essential advantage of this construction is that there are no choices made in the process, so in some sense it is canonical.
-This can also be seen again from the functoriality of the Godement resolution: in general, to show functoriality in sheaf cohomology one must use the argument that a sheaf morphism at the \(0\)th stage of an augmented complex induces sheaf morphisms at stages \(i>0\) to produce a chain map, and such chain maps are identical up to chain homotopy equivalence, so they induce the same value in cohomology ([Homological Algebra] §Resolutions, ⁋Theorem 6).
-However, in the case of the Godement resolution, the functions are induced purely at the chain level without any kind of equivalence.
+The most essential advantage of this construction is that there is no choice involved in this process, so in some sense it is canonical.
+This can also be reconfirmed from the functoriality of the Godement resolution: in general, to show functoriality in sheaf cohomology, one must use the argument that a sheaf morphism at the 0th stage of the augmented complex induces sheaf morphisms at the \(i>0\) stages to give a chain map, and such chain maps are the same up to chain homotopy equivalence, so they induce the same value in cohomology. ([Homological Algebra] §Resolutions, ⁋Theorem 6) However, in the case of the Godement resolution, the functions are induced purely at the chain level without any kind of equivalence.
 Nevertheless, the Godement resolution exactly captures the information of sheaf cohomology.

-To show this, we first prove more generally that flasque resolution computes the same sheaf cohomology as injective resolution.
+To show this, we first show more generally that a flasque resolution gives the same sheaf cohomology as an injective resolution.
 For this we first show the following.

 Proposition 16 A flasque sheaf \(\mathcal{F}\) is \(\Gamma(X, -)\)-acyclic.
 That is, \(H^i(X, \mathcal{F}) = 0\) for all \(i > 0\).